 Nomics: from the Greek - management or husbandry of resources.

-The Biosphere ethos is that a healthy economy and social cohesion rest on a healthy environment,not the other way around.
+The North Devon UNESCO biosphere ethos is that a healthy economy and social cohesion rest on a healthy environment, not the other way around.
 It is working with nature and not against it.

-Three key economic sectors that have a huge impact not just on the economy but on the Biosphere's landscapes and wildlife are agriculture, freshwater and marine industries and tourism.
+Three key economic sectors that have a huge impact not just on the economy but on our biosphere's landscapes and wildlife are: agriculture, freshwater and marine industries, and tourism.